Leave GoDaddy and Go Completely Serverless Using Just Cloudflare and S3 Buckets: Part Two

 ln -s ~/godaddy/homedir/public_html/example_com ~/example

-. - Confirm a ‘staging’ folder of the site exists.
+. - Confirm a ‘staging’ folder for the site exists.

 - Create a